aws-solutions-library-samples/osml-cesium-globe/CONTRIBUTING.md

 ### Develop a new feature

-1. Make sure your `dev` branch is up-to-date
+1. Make sure your `dev` branch is updated from the base branch

 2. Create a feature branch based off of `dev`